RakOLion/HTML-Custom-Markup-Interpreter/README.md

 ## Usage
 Import the .udl file as a custom language in Notepad++ (Language > User Defined Language > Define your language > Import).

 Try opening the sample template included within the project files.
-Your window should look something like this.
+Your window should look something like this (you might have to change your Notepad theme to Monokai with Settings > Style Configurator).

 <img width="633" alt="udl_screenshot" src="https://user-images.githubusercontent.com/42822671/151635252-19f0fc38-659d-4037-ad37-2569e5d3a837.png">